adejam/2du/README.md

 The project follows the guideline of [the odin project](https://theodinproject.com/courses/javascript/lessons/todo-list?ref=lnav) to build a todo app using javascript for DOM manipulation and interaction.
 It uses javascript objects and functions.
 It uses webpack.
 It also uses Bootstrap for user interface design.

-It demonstrates the use of Object Oriented Programming in javascript.
+It demonstrates the use of Object Oriented Programming principle in javascript.

-For learning purpose:

-- Some codes are WET
-- Some codes have been made DRY.
+Special Features:

+- Selecting `Todos` by `Projects`

+- Filtering `Todos` by:

+  - `Active Task`,
+  - `Due Task`,
+  - `Completed Task`, and
+  - `Incomplete Task`

+- Sorting `Todos` by:

+  - Oldest Todos to newest Todos,
+  - Newest Todos to Oldest Todos and
+  - `Priority`

+- Search feature

+- Undo delete feature

 ## Technology Used